friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\delete_function_call.py'
-    at the location indicated by ^.
+    at the location indicated.

-       1: """Should raise SyntaxError: can't or cannot delete function call
-       2: """
-       3:
-       4:
-    -->5: del f(a)
+       5: del f(a)
               ^^^^

     You attempted to delete a function call